parrytsj/FoodPin/README.md

 # FoodPin
 AppCoda FoodPin Project

+## Description

+FoodPin is an app designed to pin your favourite visited restaurants for later.
+It also allows you to contact them directly through the app for future bookings.

+## Credits

-This is a AppCoda Project that is designed to help learn Swift by building an app to pin favourite restaurants.
+This is an AppCoda Project taken from [Beginning iOS 11 Programming with Swift](https://www.appcoda.com/swift) that is designed to help learn Swift.